oxisto/expenses/README.md

-# Track Expenses
+# Expenses

-A simple go-based Application that keeps track of your daily expenses with a mobile-friendly Angular frontend
+A simple go-based Application that keeps track of your daily expenses with a mobile-friendly Angular frontend.